-Getting free lumber might seem like an impossible feat, but with a plan and a few unique ideas, it is possible to get some good quality free lumber for any of your projects.
+Getting free lumber might seem like an impossible feat, but with a plan and a few unique ideas, it is possible to get some good quality free lumber for any of your projects that you have planned

 Before you go out and buy a truckload of lumber, consider some of these tips below for how to get free lumber.
-I bet you can use one of these methods to find lumber that's free but still looks good enough for any project.
+You can use one of these methods to find lumber that's free but still looks good enough for any project.

-Given that construction projects normally dispose of a lot more than what can fit on your two trailers, you probably won't be taking away all of their waste.
-But remind them that removing even a fraction of it can save them money in the long run.
+Given that construction projects normally dispose of a lot more than what can fit on your two trailers, you probably won't be taking away all of their waste but removing even a fraction of it can save them money in the long run.

 Unused/Old Buildings or Furniture